 If the dog won’t hold still.
 Get a treat and hold it out of reach, usually, they will focus on the treat and you can get a good shoot.
 If not, try to get a video clip, we can usually pull a good still frame out of a good quality video.

-A video of the dog meeting a new dog nose-to-nose.
+A short video of the dog meeting a new dog nose-to-nose.
 It’s important that the video reflect the dog being dog-friendly.
 We MUST have this for all dogs over 15 lbs and 12 weeks of age.

 Tips for getting a good video: